Definition:

 Special Advice to those Who Want to do Medicine:

 They should be good in biology, chemistry, physics and elective mathematics and aim at an aggregate below 8.
 Everything good comes by hard work and discipline.
 This course looks tedious, very involving and time consuming.
-But let me tell you this; it comes with job security- there is no fear of a thought like “I’m going to lose my job”.
+But let me tell you this.
+It comes with job security.
+There is no fear of a thought like “I’m going to lose my job”.

 Financial security is assured and your pay is enough to take care of you and your family.
-Part-time jobs are available for additional income.
+Part-time jobs are available for extra income.
 Furthermore, there is prestige attached to this profession, which means a great deal of social recognition and respect.
 Who doesn’t want to be recognized – everyone wants to.
 Self-development comes with the profession and one will be exposed to a lot of opportunities to do that.
 You have the opportunity to go places, see things, and meet people.

 Special advice to graduates from this course who are looking for employment:

 To succeed in life one has to know him/herself.
 Know your weakness and strength, what you stand for and against.
 Every job is important so far as it is done well.
-For a quick job, they should apply to the Ministry of Health and the Private Health Centres.
+For a quick job, they should apply to the Ministry of Health and the Private Health Centers.

 Next, we’ll explore other programs.
 Don’t miss our upcoming topics – subscribe now!”